-Kilaranny forms part of the Lower Shannon Catchment (Catchment ID : 25A) as defined by the EPA under the Water Framework Directive (WFD) and is situated within the BROSNA_SC_040 Sub-Catchment.
-The bog is located west of the town of Tullamore and is drained by the Killaranny stream to the west and the Moin Armstrong stream to the east, both of which drain towards the Clodiagh River to the North, which is a tributary of the River Brosna.
+Derrinboy bog forms part of the Lower Shannon Catchment (Catchment ID : 25A and 25B) as defined by the EPA under the Water Framework Directive (WFD) and is primarily situated within the Silver[Kilcormac]SC_010 Sub-Catchment with part of the site to the west located within the Camcor_SC_010, Shannon[Lower]SC_040 and BROSNA_SC_070 Sub-Catchments.
+The bog is located just North of the Silver Bloom mountains and east of the town of Birr.
+Derrinboy bog contains several drainage pathways which primarily drain in a north easterly direction towards the River Brosna.

-Two tributaries of the Moin Armstrong flow through the central area of the site.
+The river Moin Armstrong (EPA Code: 25M43) flows along the northern boundary of the bog.
+Two tributaries of the Moin Armstrong flow through the central are of the site.
 A branch of the Glasshouse river (EPA Code: 25G95) flows through the south west portion of the bog.
 A separate branch of the same river flows north along the western boundary of Kilaranny Bog.